bdutucu/yaml-parser-real/README.md

 ## Features

-- **Reading from directory:** :Enter the project folder directory as input to get the results.
+- **Reading from directory:** Enter the project folder directory as input to get the results.

 - **Logical Dependency Analysis**: Automatically detects and analyzes microservice relationships from YAML configurations

 - **Interactive Visualization**: dependency graphs using Mermaid.js with:
   - Automatic graph generation
   - Export functionality (PNG format)
   - Responsive design